-Task 1 draws on vocabulary and structures across all four themes (listed on pages 8-9).
+Task 1 draws on vocabulary and structures across all four themes.

 Task 2 is based on independent research selected and carried out by the student.
 The research may be based on one of the themes or on the student's own subject of interest related to the society and culture of the language studied.